PACE-challenge/pacechallenge.org/2020/submissions.md

   -  LICENSE.md or LICENSE.txt file at the root that contains the license used
   -  README.md or README.txt file at the root that contains
     - brief information about the submission,
-    - installation decription,
+    - installation description,
-    - requirements for external libraries
+    - requirements for external libraries, and
-    - a link to the solver description in PDF (no later than on the deadline for solver descriptions)
+    - a link to the solver description in PDF (no later than on the deadline for solver descriptions).

 ##### Solver Description